MoroccoAgriServices/gutenberg/packages/rich-text-structure/src/readme.md

 This module contains helper functions to convert HTML or a DOM tree into a rich text structure and back, and to modify the structure with functions that are similar to `String` methods, and some additional ones for formatting.

-A single record contains the selection, plain text, and formats.

 ## `create( element, range, multilineTag, settings )`

 ## `toHTMLString( record, multilineTag )`